clickbar/laravel-magellan/README.md

 - stFrom

 Each of those builder methods expect to receive a _MagellanExpression_.
-A _MagellanExpression_ is a wrapper around a ST-prefixed from PostGIS.
-When sailing with Magellan, you should never have to write 'ST_xxx' in raw SQL for yourself.
+A _MagellanExpression_ is a wrapper around a `ST`-prefixed function from PostGIS.
+When sailing with Magellan, you should never have to write `ST_xxx` in raw SQL for yourself.
 Therefore, we have included some paddles.

-Most of the ST-prefixed functions can be accessed using the static functions on the `ST` class.
+Most of the `ST`-prefixed functions can be accessed using the static functions on the `ST` class.
 But enough talk, let's start sailing (with some examples):

 Assuming we have our ships current position and want to query all ports with their distance:

 ```php
 $currentShipPosition = Point::makeGeodetic(50.107471773560114, 8.679861151457937);
 $portsWithDistance = Port::select()